therealalphapulse/whalealpha/docs/ARCHITECTURE.md

 ## What's stubbed vs. real

-See the `TODO(integration)` markers in:
+The diagram above was aspirational when first written — the notification and auto-trading branches existed as TODOs with no caller.
+As of this port, that's closed: `engines/scheduler.py` actually calls `services.notification.notify_signal_subscribers` and `engines.auto_trading.process_signal_for_auto_trading`, and the USD->lamports conversion uses a real price feed (`integrations/price_feed.py`) instead of the old `/ 1` placeholder.
+See README.md's "Feature status" table for the full list of what's wired up.

+Still-open `TODO(integration)` markers:
 - `integrations/solana_connection.py` — bulk wallet monitoring at scale
+  (polling vs. subscribing) once you're past a handful of tracked wallets
 - `engines/scheduler.py` — token safety context (liquidity/holders/LP lock)
-- `engines/auto_trading.py` — USD->lamports conversion needs a live price feed
+  is still passed as `None` to `evaluate_token_cluster`; wire in a liquidity/holder-data provider to score signals less conservatively
-- `integrations/jupiter_client.py` — signing flow (custodial vs non-custodial)
+- `integrations/jupiter_client.py` — signing flow (custodial vs
+  non-custodial); the custodial encrypted-key signer in `engines/trade_executor.py` and `bot/commands/wallet.py` is a starting point requiring a security review, not a production-ready signer
+- `integrations/price_feed.py` and `integrations/helius_webhook.py` — both
+  have a real default implementation (Jupiter Price API; Helius enhanced webhooks) but are explicitly flagged as assumptions about a third-party payload/response shape you should verify against live data

-Everything else (scoring math, signal aggregation, risk-rule evaluation, RBAC, audit logging, encryption, and the new restart-safe reconciliation) is real, tested logic, not a placeholder.
+Everything else (scoring math, signal aggregation, risk-rule evaluation, RBAC, audit logging, encryption, restart-safe reconciliation, and the notification/auto-trading/manual-trading/wallet-connection/price-alert wiring) is real, tested logic, not a placeholder.